Discover Trabzon and its hidden sanctuary

 Clinging to a cliff 50 km south of Trabzon, Sumela Monastery is a monument to human perseverance.
 Apart from the church building, chapels and monks' rooms in the monastery that is spread to a very large area; there are libraries which were used once bookcases where valuable manuscripts were kept, kitchens and cellars where food was stored, divisions used as holy spring.
 In addition to the architecture of the Sumela Monastery, which is an important cultural treasure that continues to fascinate its visitors with its appearance, it also has a number of frescoes that draw attention from the Bible.

-Sumela Monastery (The Monastery of Virgin Mary), which is included on the UNESCO Tentative List in 2000, is one of the outstanding universal values of Turkey.
+Sumela Monastery (The Monastery of Virgin Mary), which was included on the UNESCO Tentative List in 2000, is one of the outstanding universal values of Turkey.

 Due to risk of rocks falling over, Sumela Monastery was closed to visits in September 2015.
 After 4 years of restoration, it was opened for visits in July 2020 again.